 When creating snapcraft.yaml to build a new snap, its executable components are built from parts, following the Snapcraft lifecycle, and selectively made available to the host system.

 A snap’s executable is exposed to the host system via the top-level

 apps section of snapcraft.yaml.
-Its name needs to correspond with with part name responsible for staging the executable within your snap.
+Its name needs to correspond with part name responsible for staging the executable within your snap.

 For example, here’s a complete snapcraft.yaml for a fully-functional snap:

 name: os-release base: core20 version: '0.2' summary: Outputs the contents of /etc/os-release description: Prints the contents of os-release grade: stable confinement: strict apps: part-os-release: command: bin/os-release.sh parts: part-os-release: plugin: dump source: . organize: os-release.sh: bin/